NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall: Related Work

 \section{Related Work}

 \sstx proposes a new strictly serializable distributed protocol.
-Thus, this section places it in the context of existing strictly serializable techniques, single-machine concurrency control, and techniques that provide weaker consistency.
+This section places it in the context of existing strictly serializable techniques, single-machine concurrency control, and techniques that provide weaker consistency.
 At a high-level, \sstx provides better performance, addresses a different problem setting, and provides stronger guarantees, compared to these categories of work, respectively.

 \paragraph{General strictly serializable protocols.} As discussed in Section~\ref{subsec:cc}, existing general strictly serializable protocols are d2PL, dOCC, TR, or their variants, suffering extra costs when transactions are naturally consistent.
 For instance, Spanner's read-write transactions~\cite{Corbett:osdi2012}, Sinfonia~\cite{Aguilera:sosp2007}, and Carousel~\cite{yan2018carousel} are variants of d2PL that must acquire locks.
 FaRM~\cite{Dragojevic:sosp2015}, FaRMv2~\cite{shamis2019fast}, RIFL~\cite{Lee:sosp2015} are variants of dOCC that suffer extra validation costs, even if they use timestamp-based techniques to reduce validation aborts.
-AOCC~\cite{adya1995efficient} is a variant of dOCC and employs a data-shipping model to improve performance, e.g., it periodically sends data from servers to client caches, which is different from \sstx{}'s function-shipping model, e.g., it only controls the execution and does not migrate data.
+AOCC~\cite{adya1995efficient} is a variant of dOCC and operates in a data-shipping environment, e.g., data can move from servers to client caches, which is different from \sstx{} which works in a function-shipping environment, i.e., data resides only on servers.
 Rococo~\cite{Mu:osdi2014} and its descendant Janus~\cite{Mu:osdi2016} reorder transactions to minimize aborts.
-Similarly, Granola~\cite{Cowling:atc2012} requires an all-to-all exchange of timestamps between servers, incurring extra messages and RTTs.
+Granola~\cite{Cowling:atc2012} requires an all-to-all exchange of timestamps between servers, incurring extra messages and RTTs.
 Our evaluation shows that \sstx outperforms these techniques for real-world workloads where natural consistency is prevalent.
-When transactions are not naturally consistent, however, these techniques could outperform \sstx. \sstx achieves better performance by exploiting natural consistency.
+When transactions are not naturally consistent, however, these techniques could outperform \sstx.
 Figure~\ref{tbl:related} summarizes performance and consistency properties of \sstx and some representative distributed systems.